EUROPEAN SYSTEMS

 DRESDEN - 1973

 This was, if memory serves me correctly, only a lunch stop en-route to Prague.
 It's a good job that the fayre on offer was not to my liking.(I still won't eat sauerkraut!).
 I decided to go out, checking with the courier what time I needed to be back on the coach.
 I walked only a couple of hundred yards either side of the venue and one way reached a large wide open area which was a busy interchange and a market.
-Looking at a modern Dresden city centre map recently I have come to believe that this may have been what is now known as Postpltaz.
-I obtained only a small record of which this is part.
+Looking at a modern Dresden city centre map recently I have come to believe that this may have been what is now known as Postplatz.
+I obtained only a small record of which this is more or less all.
 Tram photographers behind the iron curtain in those days were, at very least, discouraged from such activity I think.
-In fact I was never too sure that what I was doing as a tourist was actually allowed, but I got away with it in Prague and Budapest too.
+In fact I was never too sure that what I was doing as a tourist was actually allowed.
+I got some strange looks from some people in uniform, and probably I was being watched by others not so attired, but I got away with it, also in Prague and Budapest too.
 You could get almost uniterrupted views as there were very few private cars about.Unless you were very lucky or in a privileged position they were quite unaffordable.
 I remember, I think it was in Budapest, a sort of department store with an example of the now cult Trabant car in the window!

-One of the ubiquitous Tatra T3 sets that were getting to be commonplace all over the eastern bloc at this time
+Some views of the ubiquitous Tatra T3 sets that were getting to be commonplace all over the eastern bloc at this time.
+Red & Cream seemed to be tha standard in other places too.

-The 1945 severe destruction of "this beautiful baroque city" (John Betjeman) resulted in the proliferation of much soul-less architecture like in the background here.
-I have personally never been able to go back there but through another abiding interest (in GDR made cameras) I have seen many views of the city as it is today and there is an amazing transformation including, of course the complete reconstruction of the beautiful Frauenkirch
+The 1945 severe destruction of "that beautiful baroque city" (John Betjeman) resulted in the proliferation of much soul-less architecture like in the background here and in the preceding photo.
+I have personally never been able to go back there but through another abiding interest (in GDR made cameras) I have seen many photos of the city as it is today and there is an amazing transformation including, of course, the complete reconstruction of the beautiful Frauenkirch.
+The mood of reconciliation in more recent years is evidenced by the new cross for the dome of this wonderful building that was (I may need to be corrected here!) provided by the son of one of the February 1945 raid RAF bomber crew members.
+There is also a street named Coventrystrasse.

 SWITZERLAND